MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Like any good programming language, grug was born from frustration.
 Specifically, over 4 years of frustration keeping the configuration and Lua files of nearly 200 old Cortex Command mods up-to-date with the game.

-The configuration language is a bespoke, cursed format that was only readable by the game's buggy parser, and required me to write a pretty complex tokenizer and parser with many tests for my mod converter, compared to if it had been say JSON.
+The configuration language is a bespoke, cursed format that was only readable by the game's buggy parser.
+It required me to write a pretty complex tokenizer and parser, which I had to write many tests for, compared to if it had been say JSON.

-And while I love Lua, it was the bane of the community's existence, as it resulted in an endless flood of hundreds of mod bug reports in our Discord server.
-These were incredibly hard to find and fix (though we all did our best), due to Lua's interpreted nature of for example printing `nil` if a player happened to use a specific gun that ran `print(gun.property_that_was_removed_from_the_game)`.
+And while I love Lua, it was the bane of the community's existence, as it resulted in an endless flood of mod bug reports in our Discord server.
+These were incredibly hard to find and fix (though we did our best), due to Lua's interpreted nature.
+If for example `gun.property_that_was_removed_from_the_game` was used in a mod, then it'd just evaluate to `nil`.
 Ideally this mod would refuse to run at all until the bug was fixed, like with any compiled language.

-All in all, maintaining these mods for the community was an unnecessarily ridiculous amount of work.
+Maintaining these mods was a never-ending amount of work.

-Lua was also way too complex for most people, which created a stark divide between those who only used the configuration language, and those who also used Lua, which meant a lot of potential creative expression was lost solely due to the game using Lua for mod scripting.
+Lua was also way too complex for most people (since most gamers are not programmers), which meant more cool mods would have been made, had an even simpler scripting language been used.

 grug is a stupidly simple configuration and scripting language that only allows mods to use simple functions that either act directly on the game's state, or act on "global" variables that are only visible to the functions in the same grug file (where Zombie 1 isn't able to access Zombie 2's global variables).